-A mixture of online tutoring and in school led tutoring was in place for this cohort of disadvantaged pupils and the in-school tuition proved more beneficial than the online model, which we have adopted for the current Year 11 disadvantaged pupils 2022/2023.
+A mixture of online tutoring and in school led tutoring in English and Maths was in place for Year 10 and 11 disadvantaged pupils and the in-school tuition and school led tuition proved beneficial for the pupils that were targeted.

-In addition, our internal monitoring of parents' evenings and attendance data highlights that some of our disadvantaged families are the hardest to reach and even with proactive strategies including phone calls and priority for appointments this remains an area of concern.
+In addition, our internal monitoring of parents' evenings and attendance data highlights that some of our disadvantaged families are the hardest to reach, even with proactive strategies including communication home, meetings and priority appointments.
+This will continue to be a focus for 2023-2024 and it will form part of the attendance implementation plan.

-Data from student destinations illustrated that our Year 11 NEET figures (2021-2022) were one of the lowest in the LEA and only 1 pupil was classed as NEET.
+Data from student destinations illustrated that our Year 11 NEET figures (2022-2023) were one of the lowest in the LEA and only 1 pupil was classed as NEET.

 Moving forward, we know that our work on attendance needs to be a continued focus and further strengthened so disadvantaged pupils do not miss vital interventions or curriculum time.
-Also, our teaching and learning strategies are focusing on modelling, differentiation, feedback and literacy to support all disadvantaged pupils, especially high ability disadvantaged pupils.
+Also, our teaching and learning strategies will be focusing on modelling, questioning, feedback and literacy to support all disadvantaged pupils, especially SEND and middle ability disadvantaged pupils.